-When you receive a request from the people you are used to pleasing, politely tell them you will need time to think about it.
-This response is advantageous because it gives you time to be mindful of your intentions and have that important internal dialogue.
+When you receive a request from the ones you are used to pleasing, politely tell them you will take the time to think about it.
+This response is advantageous because it gives you time to be reflective of your intentions and has that important internal dialogue.

-Also, you could just say no—you are not going to die—and change your mind later if you have to.
+Also, you could just say no, you are not going to die, and change your decision later if you have to.
 This is easier than saying yes and then trying to back out later, right?